EnduranceCode/endurancetrio-timing-exporter/README.md

 ## Introduction

-**EnduranceTrio Timing Exporter** is a REST API that receives and manages the data produced by race timing systems.
-The initial development is made for the [MYLAPS](https://www.mylaps.com/) timing system, but the goal is to support other timing systems available on the market.
+**EnduranceTrio Timing Exporter** is a REST API that receives and manages the data produced by sports timing systems.
+The initial development was made for the [MYLAPS](https://www.mylaps.com/) timing system.
+The support for the [Race Result](https://www.raceresult.com/) system was added later.
+The goal is to keep adding support for other, available on the market, timing systems.

 ## Development